 Conclusion: Make Market Research a Habit

-Use a wide variety of market research surveys to make sure that you don’t lose sight of the bigger environment in which your product lives.
+Use a wide variety of market research surveys to maintain a comprehensive view of the environment in which your product exists.
+This approach helps you avoid losing sight of important contextual factors.
 The daily tasks of email, writing, and social media are important, but using surveys to routinely reach out to your customer base is also a crucial marketing to-do.